mann1mal/zPod-PKS-CSE-Demos/UsingHarbor/README.md

 ![Screen Shot 2019-08-02 at 3 53 19 PM](https://user-images.githubusercontent.com/32826912/62405466-6872e880-b56b-11e9-84b5-67152b4154c7.png)

-Now that we've added our user to our private project, let's enable soome additional security feature for this project.
+Now that we've added our user to our private project, let's enable some additional security feature for this project.
 Navigate to the `Configuration` tab and ensure both the `Automatically scan images on push` and `Prevent vulnerable images from running` options are enabled.
 Set the threshold for image vulnerability to `Medium`:

 ![Screen Shot 2019-08-02 at 3 50 42 PM](https://user-images.githubusercontent.com/32826912/62405535-986ebb80-b56c-11e9-8242-f5cb750175a9.png)

 This will ensure that any time an image is pushed to the project, it is automatically scanned for CVE vulnerabilities.
 Harbor utilizes [Clair](https://coreos.com/clair/docs/latest/) to scan images for vulnerabilites.
-We also set a process in place to prevent an image from being pulled if it has medium or higher level severities reported.
+We also set a process in place to prevent an image from being pulled if it has `Medium` or higher level severities reported.

 Let's head back over to the `cse-client` putty session and push our image to our private project.